 You can also start petition on paper.
 This can be on its own or along with an online petition.

-Our petition template will be useful for collecting signatures for a paper petition but you can use your own.
+Our pdf petition template (11 KB) will be useful for collecting signatures for a paper petition but you can use your own.

-All paper petitions must follow our petition guidelines and the finished petition can be sent to us by post or presented at a council meeting.
+All paper petitions must follow our pdf petition scheme (109 KB) and the finished petition can be sent to us by post or presented at a council meeting.

 Paper petitions can be sent to: